-Now is the time to get your PMP certification.
+PMP® Exam Changes for 2021 Now is the time to get your PMP certification.
 PMI® has announced that the PMP certification exam will change on January 2, 2021.
 This announcement gives you time to get your application submitted and to prepare to take the exam before the exam changes.
-NEW PMP Exam Content Outline – What’s New?
+Stay current on the latest PMP exam information.
+PMP 2021 Exam Content Outline – What’s New?
 The exam change is prompted by the June 2019 release of a new PMP Exam Content Outline.
-The Exam Content Outline provides a basic description of the number of questions that will be on the PMP exam as well as the number of domains and the percentage of questions within each domain.
+The Exam Content Outline provides a basic description of the number of questions that will be on the PMP exam.
+It also includes the number of domains and the percentage of questions within each domain.
 A significant difference for the new exam is a change from five performance domains to just three domains.
-Those domains will include People, making up 42% of questions, Process with 50% of questions, and Business Environment at 8% of questions.
-It’s also worth noting that PMI…
+Those domains will include People, making up 42% of questions, Process with 50% of questions,…

 That’s a great comment and one that is likely quite true.

 Ok, I know the title is a bit corny, but hopefully got your attention.
 This week BBC 2015 opens in Las Vegas, so talking about Business Analysis is timely.

 The real question that comes up time after time is as a Project Manager, how often do you find yourself doing all or part of the Business Analyst role on your projects?